rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Given that different people use the term 'tool AI' in somewhat different ways, I will stick with the verbose purely deontological AI from here on.

-_(TODO: maybe indicate next two paragraphs are mostly background covered in value learning sequence.
-Specifically, maybe sentence like: 'The context of the next 2 paragraphs is basically covered by the goals vs utility section of the [value learning sequence][valuelearning], but, ...'_

-_Not sure what to put in the ..., but I think I like the topics I cover a bit more than the ones Rohin covers for this context and this is valuable review regardless.
-Also plausible this is premature optimization.)_

 Note that purely deontological AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] They don't make explicit plans aimed at causing certain outcomes.
 The fact that